shopgate/ext-upselling/README.md

         "showPrice": "Boolean.
 If not true, no product price is shown", "showName": "Boolean.
 If not true, no product name is shown", "nameLines": "Number.
 Maximum lines item name should be possible.
-If empty defaults to 2", }
+If empty defaults to 2", "maxItemsPerLine": "Number.
+Maximum items per line.
+If empty defaults to 3.
+Must be a number between 1 and 3."
+    }
 }
 ```